RetroReversing/retroReversing/categories/consoles/GameBoy.md

 ## Game Boy Assembly Language (Z80-like)
 The Game Boy has a variant of the Zilog Z80 processor, well technically it is a CPU between the `i8080` and the Z80, it is not binary compatible with either but there are similarities.
 You need a assembler that can handle the Game Boy specific opcodes in order to write functional code for the Game Boy in assembly language.

-{% include link-to-other-site.html url="https://www.chibiakumas.com/z80/Gameboy.php" description="ChibiAkumas has an excellent page with tutorials and information to get started with Game Boy assembly language" image="https://www.chibiakumas.com/z80/AsmTitleStrip.jpg" title="gbZ80 Assembly programming for the Gameboy and Gameboy Color"  %}
+{% include link-to-other-site.html url="https://www.chibiakumas.com/z80/Gameboy.php" description="ChibiAkumas has an excellent page with tutorials and information to get started with Game Boy assembly language." image="https://www.chibiakumas.com/z80/AsmTitleStrip.jpg" title="gbZ80 Assembly programming for the Gameboy and Gameboy Color"  %}

 ## Game Boy Boot ROM (Bootstrapping)
 Every game produced for the Game Boy required a little piece of code known as the "bootloader" or boot code to initialise the state of the console.
 You don't have to know anything about this, but it can be fascinating to find out what the Game Boy does as soon as you hit that power button.